orbcode/orbuculum/README.md

  `-c, --channel [Number],[Format]`: of channel to populate (repeat per channel) using printf
      formatting.
-Note that the `Name` component is missing in this format because orbcat does not create fifos.
+Note that the `Name` component is missing in this format because orbcat does not create fifos. **beware not to have any extraneous spaces in this option, that generally ends up not doing what you want as its interpreted as a new option.**

  `-C, --cpufreq [Frequency in KHz]`: Set (scaled) speed of the CPU to convert CPU timestamps into time timestamps.
 When
       this option is set `-Ts` and `-Tt` will generate output in milliseconds and thousandths of a millisecond